Hey, I'm Matt Chow.

 Then, I founded and led early startups across product and sales.
 This taught me how much I valued the people I work with, problem selection, and business.

 Pitching to YC and a16z for a B2B SaaS was fun, but sometimes you don't need to take over the world.
-I [physically] shipped dating cards to customers across Canada/US and used to make fingerstyle guitar videos.
+I co-founded Pair to bring dating back in person.
+We [physically] shipped dating cards to customers across Canada/US.